In Need of a Veterinary Practice Valuation?

 - You are ready to buy a practice.

-- You want to know how much your practice is worth.
+- You want to know how much a practice is worth.

 PS BROKER SHOULD PROVIDE YOUR VETERINARY PRACTICE VALUATION BECAUSE:

 - We have a Certified Valuation Analyst on staff who specializes in evaluating veterinary practices.